julelang/manual/src/introduction/operators.md

 From Go Language Specification:
 > For unsigned integer values, the operations +, -, *, and << are computed modulo 2n, where n is the bit width of the unsigned integer's type.
 Loosely speaking, these unsigned integer operations discard high bits upon overflow, and programs may rely on "wrap around".

+For shifting operators, discards high and low bits upon overflow.
+If bitsize exceeds, integer always will be zero.

 ## Comparison Operators

 | Operator | Description |